Dear San Francisco,

 You have a funny shape, with two bridges sticking out.
 You are small in stature and dense in population.
 Home to hipsters, researchers, and financiers.
 Not everyone is well off: there’s a woman at Bloomingdales who coughs and a sneezes.
 She works to pay the bills.
 Her sneezing up a storm is frightening the customers.

 Your churches are empty, tech conferences full.
 Tech meetups are merry with free pizza and beer.
 The homeless people stumble outside.
 Many of the techies are newly relocated, while the homeless are local.
-The privileged don’t need to pay for food.
-The new seems to displace the old.
+The privileged don’t pay for food.
+The new displace the old.

 People appreciate culture: on sunny weekends, crowds gather at outdoor comedy sketches.
 They frequent art museums.
-The science museums are even more crowded.
+The science museums are crowded.

 You like local art, and local artists showcase multiple times per year.
 Yet the artists have a day job in the main three industries: tech, finannce, and healthcare.
-Even with all the paintings and sculptures, it is difficult to make a living as an artist.
+Even with all the paintings and sculptures, it is difficult to make a living with art.

 United states, translated from Chinese, means ‘beautiful country’.
 It is a teenager brimming with expendable cash and optimism.
 The Teslas on the road confirm this.
 Driving is rushed since people are paid at the top dollar.
 Pedestrians are swiped as drivers turn without shoulder checks.